ESEE 4 Review: An Ever-Evolving Classic

 Esee 4 survival knife in a man's hand in front of a waterfall.

 I actually have a hard time recommending this knife at its current price.
-This isn’t an original sentiment, but the ESEE 4 doesn’t make a great argument for its $120 price tag when there are knives half the price that perform better for bushcraft, or knives the same price that perform better with better materials.
+This isn’t an original sentiment, but the ESEE 4 doesn’t make a great argument for its $120 price tag when there are knives half the price that perform better for bushcraft, or survival knives the same price that perform better with better materials.

 That’s hard to say, because I always want to recommend ESEE as a company.
 They put a lot of effort into making these designs, they make everything in the States, and offer a great warranty on their products.
 They’re also clearly sensitive to opinions from people who actually use their knives because I see them respond either by explaining a design detail or by coming out with a variation that answers a problem.